 Jarrah Burl with Copper Inlay Crochet Hook

-This crochet hook is made from Jarrah Burl with Copper Inlay.
+This crochet hook is made from Jarrah Burl with Copper Inlay with your choice of wood ends.
 It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 The crochet hook measures 6 1/2" to 8" long depending on the size of the hook and is 3/4" to 1" in diameter at its widest.

 General guidelines are sizes

 Sizes M (9mm) and smaller are 6 1/2" to 7 1/4" long.

 Sizes N (10mm) and larger are 7 1/4" to 8" long.

 Hooks with multiple woods tend to be to the longer side of these measurements.
 The reason for the variation is that each hooks is hand turned and while the standard shape, which gives the ergonomic advantage, is maintained, each hook is uniquely it's own.

 Because this hook is handcrafted there will be variation in appearance, grain and color.
 No two Hooks will be the same!
 Pictures are examples of what you will receive.

 The amount of copper will depend on the available voids in the wood.